vladem/btree/readme.md

 ### Ok, got it about reads, but what about insertions and deletions?

-<TBD>: rebalancing algorithm and comparison to classical binary tree rotation technique.
+TBD: rebalancing algorithm and comparison to classical binary tree rotation technique.

 ## Resources